universedocs/Universe-Docs/README.md

 ### Food Recipe

+Show document in view mode and when edited allows to edit here itself (WYSIWYG) and no need separate form to fill up those!
+Similarly all documents!
+Like this there can be large number of recipes for a collection.
+For example "Chettinad" collection!

 ![Document Map Search](https://github.com/universedocs/Universe-Docs/blob/master/Broadbeans%20Sambar.jpg)

 ### Software Training Overview

+This shows the overview document of the training and can purchase the training from here!
+Button is also a document item and not developed yet!
+Can also have button for contacting author!

 ![Document Map Search](https://github.com/universedocs/Universe-Docs/blob/master/Swift%20Overview.jpg)

 ### Software Training Introduction

+This shows the introduction document!
+Like this there will be large number of documents!
+The user can select one or more documents or categories in a curriculum!

 ![Document Map Search](https://github.com/universedocs/Universe-Docs/blob/master/Swift%20Introduction.jpg)